 - Must have bought a property for at least RM1,000,000.

-- Must show evidence of ownership and full payment of the property.
+- Need to show evidence of ownership and full payment of the property.

 - Must have been purchased within 5 years of application for MM2H visa.